Corbin Carroll Player Props: Diamondbacks vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Red Sox has a collective 8.5 K/9, which ranks 20th in MLB.

-- The Red Sox's 4.82 team ERA ranks 25th across all league pitching staffs.
+- The Red Sox have the 25th-ranked team ERA across all league pitching staffs (4.76).

-- Red Sox pitchers combine to surrender 72 total home runs at a clip of 1.4 per game (third-most in baseball).
+- Red Sox pitchers combine to give up 72 total home runs at a rate of 1.4 per game (fourth-most in the league).

 © 2023 Data Skrive.
 All rights reserved.